-Course Course Description Credit Hrs.
+Course Course Desc.
+Credit Hrs.
 Contact Hrs.
 MKTG 3110 PRINCIPLES OF MARKETING (3) Description and analysis of marketing from a managerial systems perspective.
 Emphasis on vocabulary, principles, concepts and strategies relative to customer selection and satisfaction via the right product, distribution channels, promotion and price.
 Prerequisite: Junior standing.
 3 3 MKTG 3200 PRINCIPLES OF SALES (3) Introductory course in the principles and concepts of sales, the strategy and management of sales, and current sales practices and trends.
 Includes customer analysis, sales openings, effective communications, handling objections, sales closes, and improving customer satisfactions.
 3 3 MKTG 3600 BUSINESS TO BUSINESS SALES (3) Introduces the fundamentals on building and managing relationships with business customers.
 Covers business-to-business management issues, with an emphasis on topics at the mid-to-upper management level.
 Includes cold-calling, qualifying prospects, maximizing referrals, developing relationships, organizational buyer behavior, methods of assessing business market opportunities, and business marketing strategies.
 3 3 MKTG 3620 PRINCIPLES OF ADVERTISING (3) An introductory course in advertising focusing attention on general principles and advertising techniques.
 Social and economic role of advertising; planning the advertising campaign; the role of research and other methods of gathering information; creating messages; and using advertising effectively.
 Prerequisite: MKTG 3110/276.
 3 3 MKTG 3630 PRINCIPLES OF ADVERTISING (3) An introductory course in advertising focusing attention on general principles and advertising techniques.
 Social and economic role of advertising; planning the advertising campaign; the role of research and other methods of gathering information; creating messages; and using advertising effectively.
 Prerequisite: MKTG 3110/276.
+3 3 3 3

-3 3 MKTG 3650 RETAIL SALES AND MERCHANDISING (3) Introduces marketing and management principles, as well as ways in which goods, services and ideas are promoted.
+RETAIL SALES AND MERCHANDISING (3) MKTG 3650 Introduces marketing and management principles, as well as ways in which goods, services and ideas are promoted.
 Includes retail promotional planning such as communication theory, corporate and business image, target markets and competitive marketplace stance.
-3 3

-Course Course Description Credit Hrs.
-Contact Hrs.
 MKTG 3705 ENTREPRENEURIAL SALES & MARKETING (3) Planning and execution of a sales and marketing strategy, including basic market analysis and segmentation, in the entrepreneurial business setting.
 The use of guerilla marketing techniques as well as the internet and social media technology, will be explored.
 Prerequisite: MGMT 2520 3 3 MKTG 3750 CHANNEL OF DISTRIBUTION ANALYSIS (3) Management of the channel of distribution as part of the marketing mix.
 Channel of distribution for both consumer and industrial goods will be analyzed with detailed study of two major middlemen, retailers and wholesalers.
 Prerequisite: MKTG 3110/276.
 3 3 MKTG 3770 MARKETING COMMUNICATIONS AND PROMOTION (3) Management of the overall promotional effort as part of the marketing mix.
 Special emphasis on the interrelationship and coordination of advertising, personal selling, sales promotion, and public relations.
 Detailed examination of techniques and procedures used in the communication process.
 Prerequisite: MKTG 3110/276.
 3 3 MKTG 3780 CONSUMER BEHAVIOR (3) Description and analysis of consumer motivation and buying behavior from a business perspective.
 Emphasis on cognition, affect, behavior, environmental influences, and the decision process.
 Buyer behavior models and theories are explored.
 Prerequisite: MKTG 3110/276.
 3 3 MKTG 3790 SALES ADMINISTRATION AND CONTROL (3) Principles and techniques in the management of the sales effort.
 Management of the sales force including selection, recruiting, training, motivation, sales forecasting, sales budgets, relation of selling to advertising and sales promotion.
 Prerequisite: MKTG 3110/276.
-3 3 MKTG 3840 PHYSICAL DISTRIBUTION AND MARKETING LOGISTICS (3) An examination of the issues relating to the transportation, inventory, purchasing, storing and control of products in a marketing channel.
-Prerequisite: MKTG 3110/276 3 3 MKTG 4200 ADVANCED SALES TECHNIQUES (3) Advanced selling course in the principles and concepts of sales with a focus on 3 3
+3 3